ellennickles/code-your-way-s23/week7/README.md

 them in depth.
 Our course will culminate with a final project presentation.

-To start this process, craft a proposal to share with our class to (1) practice articulating your idea(s) and (2) ask for constructive feedback about next steps, overall direction, resources, or more.
+To start this process, craft a proposal to share with our class to (1) practice articulating your idea(s) and (2) to ask for constructive feedback about next steps, overall direction, resources, or more.

 ### Part 1: Project Proposal